jackcvr/pymosquitto/README.md

 A lightweight Python MQTT client implemented as a thin wrapper around libmosquitto.

-It provides an efficient synchronous client (`client.Client`) and two variants of asynchronous clients:
+It provides an efficient synchronous client (`client.Mosquitto`) and two variants of asynchronous clients:

-- `aio.AsyncClient` - async interface to libmosquitto loop running in its own thread.
+- `aio.AsyncMosquitto` - async interface to libmosquitto loop running in its own thread.
 It's faster, but consumes a little bit more memory.
-- `aio.TrueAsyncClient` - manages all events in asyncio loop by utilizing `mosquitto_loop_{read,write,misc}` functions.
+- `aio.TrueAsyncMosquitto` - manages all events in asyncio loop by utilizing `mosquitto_loop_{read,write,misc}` functions.

 ## Dependencies